François Xavier Aubry: Youth and early ventures

 Convinced that his record would not be beaten, Aubry then moved to Santa Fe.
 Desiring to explore the potential market in the city of Chihuahua he led a caravan to the city in February 1849.
 Seeking to bypass the expense of goods purchased in Missouri, his second caravan crossed Texas to purchase goods in Victoria and then proceeding to Chihuahua via El Paso.
 This new route while financially rewarding proved to be difficult and Aubry only made the trip one more time.
 In late 1851, Aubry was back on the Santa Fe Trail where he discovered an alternate to a portion of the Cimarron branch of the trail that reduced the distance to travel by 52 mi and provided access to a waterhole in an otherwise inhospitable section of the trail.
 This detour became known as the "Aubry Cutoff".

+To California

 In 1852, Aubry's attention turned to California when he decided to take a caravan down the Rio Grande and Gila Rivers.
 From there he proceeded to San Francisco, via Tucson and Los Angeles, arriving with 3500 sheep, 100 mules, and 10 wagons of supplies.